mwfj/CMU_15213_CSAPP3E_Lab/Linking/README.md

 2. A single copy of the `.text` section of a shared library in memory can be **shared by different running processes**.

 ![dynamic_linking_at_load_time](./pic/dynamic_linking_at_load_time.png)

+Like the picture above, the basic idea is to do some of **the linking statically** when the executable file is created, and then **complete the linking process dynamically when the program is loaded**.
+It is important to realize that none of the code or data sections from lib vector.so are actually copied into the executable program at this point.
+Instead, the linker copies some relocation and symbol table information that will allow references to code and data in lib vector.so to be resolved at load time.

+When the loader loads and runs the executable probram, **it loads the partially linked executable programing, using program's entry point**.
+Next, it notices that program contains a `.interp` section, which contains the path name of the dynamic linker, which is itself a shared object.
+Instead of passing control to the application, the loader loads and run dynamic linker.

+The dynamic linker then finishes the linking tash by performing following relocations:

++ Relocating the text and data of `libc.so` into some memory segment.
++ Relocating the text and data of `.libvector.so` into another memory segment.
++ Relocating any references in program to symbol table by `libc.so` and `libvector.so`.

+Finally, the dynamic linker passes control to the application.